unsignedzero/cryptoLyze/README.md

 ## Version/Changelog #

+## 1.2.0 #
+* Fixing template issue.
+* At linking stage, all lib files are separately created as oppose to one giant file.

 ## 1.1.0 #
 * Lib files are in lib folder and statically linked in compile time.
 * Reordered includes.
 Preparing for static libs.